Yafet-Segid/osticket-prereq/README.md

     * php_curl.dll
  - Add the PHP directory to system environment variables.

-<h2>Installation Steps</h2>
+<h2>Step 3: Install MySQL</h2>

-- Download MySQL Server 5.7+ and install it.
+1, Download MySQL Server 5.7+ and install it.
-- Set up a root user and password.
+2, Set up a root user and password.
-- Create a database for osTicket:
+3, Create a database for osTicket:

--
+<h2>Step 4: Download and Configure osTicket</h2>
+1, Download the latest osTicket package from osTicket.com.
+2, Extract the files into C:\inetpub\wwwroot\osticket.
+3, Rename ost-config-sample.php to ost-config.php.

+<h2>Step 5: Configure IIS for osTicket</h2>
+1, Open IIS Manager.
+2, Add a new site pointing to C:\inetpub\wwwroot\osticket.
+-3,Set the application pool to No Managed Code and enable FastCGI.

+<h2>Step 6: Install osTicket via Web Installer</h2>
+1, Open a browser and navigate to http://localhost/osticket/setup.
+2, Follow the installation wizard and enter database credentials.
+-3,Complete the installation and remove setup directory for security.

+<h2>Step 7: Configure Email Settings</h2>
+1, Go to Admin Panel → Emails → Settings.
+2, Configure SMTP and IMAP settings for ticket automation.

 <p>